-1) Slice the peppers in half, strip out the seeds, ribs, and stems, and rinse them.
+1) Slice the peppers in half or quarters lengthwise, strip out the seeds, ribs, and stems, and rinse them.

-2) Place the two halves, skin side down, on a hot grill or or over a gas stovetop burner.
+2) Place the slices, skin side down, on a hot grill or over a gas stovetop burner.
 Or place them skin side up on a pan under a broiler.

 3) Keep the heat on until the skin blisters and blackens, about 15 minutes.
-For thick walled peppers such as those wonderful big fat sweet red bell peppers, you can flip them over for a few minutes until they are cooked through and limp, but don't burn the meat side.
+For thick walled peppers you can flip them over for a few minutes until they are cooked through and limp, but don't burn the meaty side.

-4) A lot of recipes say to seal them in a paper bag so steam can loosen the skin, but they're often dirty, so I just place them in a bowl and cover it with a plate.
+4) A lot of recipes say to seal them in a paper bag so steam can loosen the skin, but those bags are often dirty, so I just place them in a bowl and cover it with a plate.